 It seems like teachers are responsible for providing their own materials since there is no mention of provided lesson plans on the website.

 For this reason, Cena English is probably a good choice for a more independent teacher who wants lots of flexibility.

 In order to teach English online to Japanese students with Cena English, you must be meet the following requirements:

-- Be a native English speaker from the United States.
+- Be a native English speaker.

 - Teachers must have a Bachelor’s degree or higher.